developwithpassion/fakes/README.md

 #Setup a return value for 2
 collaborator.stub(:method).with(2).and_return(second_return_value)

 #Setup a return value when called with everything else
 #if you are going to use this, make sure it is used after
 #setting up return values for specific arguments
 collaborator.stub(:method).and_return(value_to_return_with_arguments_other_than_1_and_2)

+#Setup a return value for any number greater than 2 - this makes use of the argument matching syntax described [here](http://blog.developwithpassion.com/2012/06/09/fakes-and-in-turn-fakes-rspec-new-feature-arbitrary-argument-matching-for-setup-and-verification-of-calls/)

+collaborator.stub(:method).with(arg_match.greater_than(2)).and_return(second_return_value)
 ```

 ##Verifying calls made to the fake